yatorho/trchime/README.md

 Compute $ y=kx +b $​ gradient with trchime, and output the gradient of  $ x $​ .

-The whole process is completed by graph calculation and automatic derivation.
+The whole process is completed by graph calculation and automatic differentiation.

 ``` python
 from trchime import Variable, Constant